The Game Developer's Guide to Digital Marketing

-Digital marketing is one of the biggest - if not the biggest - forms of marketing available to businesses today.
-Your audience is bound to exist online somewhere, and you need to use this knowledge to attract and delight them so they convert into valuable leads.
+Digital marketing is one of the biggest - if not the biggest - forms of marketing available to game devs today.
+Your audience is bound to exist online somewhere, and you need to use this knowledge to attract and delight them so they start (and keep!) playing your game.
 In the technological era, it’s no longer good enough to rely on traditional marketing methods.
 You need to exist where your competitors are, target specific audiences and track your performance.
 The perfect way to do all this?
 Digital marketing.

-What you want it to be for your business is up to you.
+What you want it to be for your gaming studio is up to you.
 Here are a few options that you can get involved in your digital marketing strategy.

 So, what’s the benefit in investing in digital marketing over traditional?
 Let’s take a look at the pros and cons of both.